-In the Dragon Universe, many figures play important roles – they rule planets, they train the warriors of tomorrow and they stand as gods that represent both creation and destruction.
+In the Dragon Universe, many figures play important roles – some rule planets, some train the warriors of tomorrow, and some even stand as gods that represent both creation and destruction.
 Through this set of Optional Rules, you can add those Roles into your DBU campaign.

 Roles fall into two categories: Mortal Roles and Divine Roles.
 Mortal Roles are the typical Roles you may find in the living world, while Divine Roles are considered ‘Gods’.